 Impacts of evictions

-Communities are just as badly affected whether they lose their land to conservation projects, or other ‘developments’ such as mines and dams.
-Their health, livelihoods and culture suffer immeasurably.
+Communities are just as badly affected whether they lose their land to conservation projects, or other “developments” such as mines and dams.
+Their lives and livelihoods are destroyed.

-Once self-sufficient and independent, conservation refugees typically find themselves dependent on hand-outs, divorced from the land and livelihoods which sustained them.
+Once self-sufficient and independent, conservation refugees typically find themselves dependent on hand-outs.

 |Many Pygmy people in central Africa have suffered enormously as a result of being moved from their forests. |